About Searching

 Search Tips

-To find an exact phrase, use quotation marks.
+To find an exact phrase, use quotation marks. search box with quotation marks

 The following punctuation marks all have special meanings when used in a search.
 They will cause your search to fail if they are used improperly.
 You can use quotation marks around the whole search word or phrase or delete the punctuation.
-If you wish to use them for searching, see the Power Users Search section below.
+If you wish to use them for searching, see the Power Users' Search section below.

 + - && || ! ( ) { } [ ] ^ " ~ * ? : \